 - Payment to Supplier

-Procurement and purchasing are both performed when a company needs to acquire goods and services.
+Good question.
+Essentially, you perform both procurement and purchasing when a company needs to acquire goods and services.
 But these two functions have different focuses and different methods for achieving their respective end goals.

 Here’s a handy table that explains the differences between procurement and purchasing: